 The first I ever heard of Michael Haneke was back in high school: on the weekends, my mom would pay me to go down to the University of Delaware library and xerox copies of political science journals that she needed for her work as an editor.
 In my moments of downtime from this thrilling activity, I would hunt down the library's stash

-of film journals to which I otherwise had no access (like Film Comment, Senses of Cinema and Film Quarterly) and read them from cover to cover, taking careful note of all
+of film journals to which I otherwise had no access (like Film Comment, Film Quarterly, etc.) and read them from cover to cover, taking careful note of all

 the obscure movies I wanted to seek out.
 This is when I read about Haneke's 1997 film Funny Games, something of a break-through film for the Austrian auteur who had already been making feature films since 1989.
 Reading about the movie, it struck me as another